 What are different Microsoft 365 services that are currently audited?

-The most used services like Exchange Online, SharePoint Online, OneDrive for Business, Azure Active Directory, Microsoft Teams, Dynamics 365, Advanced Threat Protection, and Power BI are audited.
+The most used services like Exchange Online, SharePoint Online, OneDrive for Business, Azure Active Directory, Microsoft Teams, Dynamics 365, Defender for Office 365, and Power BI are audited.
 See the beginning of this article for a list of services that are audited.

 What activities are audited by auditing service in Office 365?